 The UP Designation is valid for five (5) consecutive years.
 Organizations must complete a new application and submit a new resolution, approved by the current governing board.
 The new organizational resolution must express the organization’s continued commitment to the principles of the Universal Participation Initiative.

 Failure to Meet Requirements

-Organizations that do not meet the annual Final Report Requirement will lose their UP Designation.
+Organizations that do not meet the annual report requirement will risk losing their UP Designation.

-The Mass Cultural Council also reserves the right to revoke UP Designation in cases where the Mass Cultural Council has concerns that an organization no longer represents the ideals of the Universal Participation Initiative.
-In such cases the Mass Cultural Council will first communicate its concerns to the organization and allow the organization the opportunity to respond and/or address the concerns in order to maintain its status.
-If an organization does not address Mass Cultural Council’s concerns it will lose its UP Designation.
+Mass Cultural Council also reserves the right to revoke UP Designation in cases where Mass Cultural Council has concerns that an organization no longer represents the ideals of the Universal Participation Initiative.
+In such cases, Mass Cultural Council will first communicate its concerns to the organization and allow the organization the opportunity to respond and address the concerns to maintain its designation status.
+If an organization does not address Mass Cultural Council’s concerns, it will lose its UP Designation.

 Mass Cultural Council is committed to ensuring that all personnel and service programs, policies, and practices will be formulated and conducted in a manner which will ensure equal access for all people and prevent discrimination not only as a matter of law but also as a policy designed to encourage the participation of all segments of the Commonwealth’s population in Mass Cultural Council programs and services.

 Mass Cultural Council is happy to offer applicants/grantees alternative formats, auxiliary aids, and services necessary so that any individual can participate in the Mass Cultural Council’s programs and services.
 Contact our staff for help.